 Jo Hooper uses a simple three-step framework when you’re thinking about mental health in the workplace:

 Understand – use storytelling and simple human language to help people understand how a mental health issue can affect you in the workplace.
-It’s not all crying in the toilets, there are subtle signs to look out for that can indicate that someone is struggling.
+It’s not all crying in the toilets, there are subtle signs to look out for that can show that someone is struggling.

 Talk – support managers, in particular, to feel comfortable and confident having conversations with their teams about mental health issues, stress, overwhelm and supporting one another in the workplace.

-Take a look at Jo’s website for more advice and information on the bespoke workshops and support she offers.
+Look at Jo’s website for more advice and information on the bespoke workshops and support she offers.